Master's in Space Physics and Engineering

 Scholarships Available

+Overview.
 Earn a Masters Degree (MSc or MEng) online in 2 years with part time or full time course schedule.
-Earn 25 graduate-level credits with 4 core courses on Space Physics, Satellite Payload Engineering, and Planetary Sciences & Atmospheres.
+Earn 25 graduate-level credits with 4 core courses on Satellite Payload Engineering, Space Physics, Planetary Sciences & Softare Engineering.
 Develop and test code for cubesats, missions on-orbit, R&D, GNC, and Payload Operations to operate spacecraft, ground, and aerospace vehicles.
 Concentrate track of interest with research, thesis and electives.
 Advance R&D and work with Faculty Advisor on a Thesis track (6CR) optional to culminate in thesis presented defended to earn your Masters Degree.

 Core Curriculum